 one.
-In the present day, the term refers to Siddharta Gautama, the teacher and founder of Buddhism, but it can also refer to others who have achieved Buddhahood in the past.
+In the present day, the term refers to Siddharta Gautama, the teacher and founder of Buddhism, but it can also refer to others who have achieved for the recollection of the Buddha during meditation practice.

+Buddhahood in the past.